-Directors who pay themselves through their payroll will be eligible for the Job Retention Scheme.
+Directors who pay themselves through their payroll will be eligible for the CJRS.
 It is unlikely that they will qualify for the Self Employment Income Support Scheme in addition to this.

 👉 How much can employers claim?

-Payments that employees are required to receive - e.g. wages, past overtime, fees and compulsory commission payments are included.
-However, any discretionary bonuses (including tips) and commission payments and non-cash payments should be excluded.
+Payments that employees are required to receive – e.g. wages, past overtime, fees and compulsory commission payments – are included.
+However, any discretionary bonuses (including tips), commission payments and non-cash payments should be excluded.

 An employer can choose to top up an employee’s salary beyond the minimum; however, they are not required to do so.
-Employer NICs and automatic enrolment contribution on any additional top-up salary will not be funded through the Coronavirus Job Retention Scheme.
+Employer NICs and automatic enrolment contribution on any additional top-up salary will not be funded through the CJRS.

 From September, the amount that employers can claim will change.
-The Government will pay 70% of wages up to a cap of £2,187.50 for the hours the employee does not work. – employers will pay 10% of wages to make up 80% of the total up to a cap of £2,500.
+Government grants will pay for 70% of wages up to a cap of £2,187.50 for the hours the employee does not work.
+Employers will pay 10% of wages to make up 80% of the total up to a cap of £2,500.

-In October, the Government will pay 60% of wages up to a cap of £1,875 for the hours the employee does not work – employers will pay 20% of wages to make up 80% of the total up to a cap of £2,500.
+In October, government grants will pay 60% of wages up to a cap of £1,875 for the hours the employee does not work.
+Employers will pay 20% of wages to make up 80% of the total up to a cap of £2,500.

 👉 How are the salaries of full and part-time employees calculated?

-Employers should use the gross salary of both full and part-time employees, as of March 19th, 2020, to calculate 80%.
+To calculate 80%, employers should use the gross salary of both full and part-time employees as of 19 March 2020.

-👉 How can an employer calculate the salary of an employee whose pay varies, such as zero-hour workers?
+👉 How can an employer calculate the salary of an employee whose pay varies—e.g. zero-hour workers?

-If the employee has been employed for a full year prior to the claim, then the employer can claim for either the same month’s earnings from the previous year; or the average monthly earnings from the 2019/20 tax year, whichever is higher.
+If the employee has been employed for a full year prior to the claim, then the employer can claim for either the same month’s earnings from the previous year or the average monthly earnings from the 2019/20 tax year, depending on which is higher.

 👉 How can Employer NICs and pension contributions be worked out?